brooklynnscott00/gelada-chromosome-evolution/scripts/demographic-history/README.md

 make a combined gvcf for dadi animals

 ## make vcfs with variant-sites and all-sites
-'''sbatch scripts/call-variants.sh'''
-'''sbatch scripts/call-allsites.sh'''
+'''
+sbatch scripts/call-variants.sh
+sbatch scripts/call-allsites.sh
+'''

-- go back and edit these files with the config file and proper file paths
+go back and edit these files with the config file and proper file paths

 # pass quality score